Axium: History

 Today, Jeff Shrout is playing lead guitar and writing songs for his band, Sleep Another Year.
 On bass guitar, is Travis Grogan (former bassist for Axium.)
 They recently released the EP "We Won't Ask."
 Bobby Kerr has recorded two Rat Pack inspired albums since 2006.
-Currently, Bobby is singing lead and playing guitar in the KISS tribute band, Almost KISS.
-His character is Paul Stanley's "Starchild."

 Success

 Axium played with notable acts like 8Stops7, Caroline's Spine, Maroon 5, Fountains of Wayne, and Smash Mouth.

 One of the band's songs, "Hold," was picked up by AMC Theatres Movie Tunes and was played before previews on over 20,000 screens nationwide.
 Axium was also named one of the top 15 independent bands in the country in the "Got Milk?" independent band contest, and it was chosen as the best band in Kansas City in 2004.